The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Step 1: Repair the Rooftop Panel

-Using the repair kit:
+Using the repair kit (or skill):

-1. Interact with the damaged panel
+1. Interact with the damaged panel on the roof

-2. Select the Substation Repair Kit from your inventory
+3. Otherwise, select the Substation Repair Kit from your inventory and watch the repair animation complete

 Step 2: Charge the Substation Fuse